AlexErdei73/physics-engine/README.md

 accessible users, who may not be able to see the animations.
 Do not forget to press the **Save** button to save the new project.

-You can publish your project for the other registered users with ticking the **Published** checkbox.
+You can publish your project for the other registered users by ticking the **Published** checkbox.

-> **Caution:** You may get error messages if you are not logged in.
+> **Caution:** You may get error message if your token has expired.
 The browser
-> still saves into local storage, but this gets overwritten if you log in to
+> still saves into the local storage, but this gets overwritten if you log in to
 > your account.

 ### Sample Project I

 The period of the mathematical pendulum is independent of its amplitude for small amplitudes.
-What is happening to the period if the amplitude grows and not small at all?
+What happens to the period when the amplitude grows and not small at all?

 To answer this question and practice a bit all of the above, I will make a sample project.
-We will make two mathematical pendulums, which can hang independently and we can show and compare their x position, depending the time.
+We will make two mathematical pendulums, which can hang independently and we can show and compare their x position, depending on the time.
 This way we can answer the question.

 1. Let's log in to our account.